awslabs/aws-proof-build-assistant/doc/index.md

 </p><!-- class="flag-name" -->

 <p class="flag-desc">
-Modify the extension of the source file dependencies as they appear in the generated Makefile.
-By default, source file dependency extensions are left intact when writing the Makefile.
+Modify the extension of the source file dependencies as they appear in the generated `Makefile`.
+By default, source file dependency extensions are left intact when writing the `Makefile`.
 </p><!-- class="flag-desc" -->

 <p class="flag-name">